HanWenfang/syncless/README.txt

      your regexp aware that the read buffer may contain only a prefix of the full message you want to parse.
 In that case, you should call nbfile.read_more to read more bytes, and then retry the re.search.

+Q23.
+Does Syncless work on Microsoft Windows?

+A23.
+As of now, Windows support is not implemented.
+Since that would be
+     a considerably large piece of work, and it has low priority for the Syncless developers, Windows support probably never be implemented.

+     Currently you need a recent Unix system to run Syncless.
+It should work on Linux, FreeBSD, NetBSD, OpenBSD, Mac OS X and Solaris.
+If you have a desktop or server Unix system on which Syncless doesn't compile or work properly, please let us know, so we can fix it.

+Q24.
+What are the dependencies of Syncless?

+A24.
+To run Syncless, you need a recent Unix system with Python 2.5 or 2.6.
+     You also need Stackless Python or the greenlet (>= 0.3.1) Python package.
+     Syncless is distributed in source form, so you should compile it before you can run it.
+To compile Syncless, you need the Python headers (the python-dev package) and GCC on your system.

+     There are many optional dependencies, including libevent1, libevent2, libev and libevhdns.
+Syncless detects them at compilation time.
+Without these, Syncless is fully functional, but it's less efficient, especially at higher loads (>10 concurrent TCP connections).
+See the Installation section in the README for more details.

+Q25.
+Does Syncless have an interactive Python console?

+A25.
+Yes, it's in the syncless.console module.
+You can start it using:

+       $ python -m syncless.console

+     Run the ``help'' command to find out some examples.

+     See http://code.google.com/p/syncless/wiki/Console for more details.

+     syncless.console is like the regular interactive Python interpreter except that it has some useful global variables preloaded (such as help, syncless and ticker), and it supports running coroutines (tasklets) in the background while the user can issue Python commands.
+     It's an easy-to-use environment to learn Syncless and to experiment with tasklets.

+     The interactive console displays a prompt.
+At this point all tasklets are running and scheduled until you press the first key to type an interactive command.
+While you are typing the command (after the 1st key), other tasklets are suspended.
+They remain suspended until you press <Enter> (to finish the command or to start a multiline command).

+     Please note that if an uncaught exception is raised in tasklet, the whole process exits.
+You can prevent that in interactive sessions by creating your tasklets with `wrap_tasklet(Function)' instead of `stackless.tasklet(Function)'.
+If you do so, the exception will be printed, but the interactive console resumes afterwards.

 Links
 ~~~~~